jorshali/generic-rest-api-router/README.md

-# aws-rest-api-starter-kit
+# simple-rest-api-router

-Developing a serverless CRUD-based API has never been easier!
-This TypeScript library provides the basic routing necessary for your standard CRUD operations.
-You simply decide what operations you want to support and provide the repository logic.
+A simple REST API router for use with serverless functions.

 ## Installation

-* `npm i aws-rest-api-starter-kit`
+* `npm i simple-rest-api-router`

 ## Basic usage